asiries335/redis-streams-php/README.md

 5. create a group consumer for stream
 6. delete a group consumer from stream
 7. delete a consumer from a group
+8. listen to a stream, implemented based on (https://github.com/reactphp/event-loop)

 ## Info